XARAMBIT/Counter-Strike-Panorama-Backgrounds/README.md

 This is likely to change in the future with game updates.
 You will have to backup & replace whatever the active video is

-# Recording Backgrounds of game maps for yourself or to add to this collection
+# Recording Backgrounds of game maps for yourself
+Please make some backgrounds and send them to us, we will link your repository here
 - Open any map offline
 - run film.cfg or the type the following commands